 - Pour the cake mix into the 18 cm tin lined with parchment paper.

-- Bake in a preheated oven at 210 C(410 F) for 35 minutes.
+- Bake in a preheated oven at 410°F(210°C) for 35 minutes.
 The middle will still be wobbly and slightly liquid.
 The cheesecake should be deeply caramelized on the outside.
+Remove from the oven, leave to cool in the pan on a wire rack at room temperature for 1 hour, and then refrigerate overnight.

 - Gently peel back parchment paper from the sides of the cheesecake, and use a knife to cut it into wedges.
+Serve chilled or allow the cheesecake to come to room temperature before serving.

 Notes